Frequently Asked Questions on Safer Choice

 Yes, in addition to meeting stringent safety criteria, every product with the Safer Choice label has met high standards for performance.

 For a complete list of Safer Choice-certified products visit our product webpage.
-As of January 2015, about 2,250 products qualify to carry the label and new products are always being added.
-You will start to find Safer Choice-certified products at most stores that carry cleaning and household supplies, including major nationwide retailers and thousands of smaller and independent stores, as early as the spring and summer of 2015.
+About 2,000 products qualify to carry the label and new products are always being added.
+You will find Safer Choice-certified products at most stores that carry cleaning and household supplies, including major nationwide retailers and thousands of smaller and independent stores.

 Companies must apply for the label by submitting their products to Safer Choice for review.
 We carefully evaluate every ingredient against a stringent set of health and environmental criteria.
 These criteria address potential health and environmental concerns, including, for example, if an ingredient is associated with causing cancer or reproductive harm, and if it accumulates in human tissue or in the environment.
 A product is only allowed to carry the Safer Choice label if each ingredient is among the safest in its ingredient class.
 Additionally, the product as a whole has to meet safety criteria and qualify as high-performing and be packaged in an environmentally friendly manner.
 Some consumers want to know which chemicals are in the products they use so, as a condition of labeling, all ingredients must be disclosed either on the product or the manufacturer’s website.